acoustic-content-samples/sample-custom-element-ui/ui-extensions-dev-toolkit/README.md

 ## Toolkit features:
 Your UI extension will be rendered on the right side of the screen.
 In your extension, when you call wch.setElement(), you will see the value that you sent shown on the left side of the screen.
 When you call `wch.getElement()`, the value that is sent will be displayed on the left side as well.
 The same applies for the `getDefinition()` and `setValid()` API as well.

-Using this, you can develop your UI extension without needing to push it into the WCH environment.
+Using this, you can develop your UI extension without needing to push it into the Acoustic Content environment.